AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Consensus Mechanisms

-While not strictly a cryptographic technique, consensus mechanisms like Proof of Work (PoW) or Proof of Stake (PoS) often involve cryptographic puzzles or challenges.
-For example, in PoW, miners compete to solve a complex mathematical problem (a cryptographic puzzle).
+While not strictly a cryptographic technique, consensus mechanisms like Proof of Work (PoW) often involve cryptographic puzzles.
+In PoW, miners compete to solve a complex mathematical problem.
 The first miner to solve it gets to add the next block to the blockchain and is rewarded.
-This process, known as mining, secures the network and validates transactions.
+This process secures the network and validates transactions.

 Key Cryptographic Concepts in Blockchain: